Many years ago, Mississippi ARES recognized that the digital modes were the future of Amateur Radio emergency communications.

 Who: ARES, RACES, SKYWARN members, and all persons interested in emergency communications

-: A phone/voice net on VHF
+What: A phone/voice net on VHF

 Purpose: To provide practice in ARES and SKYWARN Net procedures, traffic handling, and storm spotter reporting, to prepare our members for emergency activations.